koshkokoshka/yt-dlp-chat-to-video/README.md

     ```bash
     node ./chat-to-video.js video_id.live_chat.json
     ```
-    At the end you will see the result in the `output.mp4` file
+    When conversion is complete, the result will be in the `output.mp4` file

 ## Command line arguments
 ```bash